zulip/zulip/docs/contributing/code-reviewing.md

   in [#10618](https://github.com/zulip/zulip/pull/10618), browse to bottom and click the red X next to `c6044ee` to see the build jobs for that commit.
 You can see that there are 5 build jobs in total.
-  All the 5 jobs run in Circle CI.
+  All the 5 jobs run in CircleCI.
 You can see what caused the job to fail by clicking on the failed job.
 This will open up a page in the CI that has more details on why the job failed.
   For example [this](https://circleci.com/gh/zulip/zulip/16617)